definelicht/sdaccel_memory_benchmark/README.md

 Bugs
 ----

-The code included in this repository has _only_ been tested with SDx 2016.3.
+The code included in this repository has been tested with SDx 2018.2.
-Please report bugs to the issue tracker, or email `johannes.definelicht@inf.ethz.ch`.
+Please report bugs using the issue tracker.